hpcfung/PHYS449/Assignment 3/README.md

 ```sh
 python main.py
 ```
+Note that the output plot is displayed immediately and is also saved as a pdf.
 ## json arguments

 - T: the neural network solves the DE from t = 0 to t = T